 The usual reason for setting edns-udp-size to a non-default value is to get UDP answers to pass through broken firewalls that block fragmented packets and/or block UDP DNS packets that are greater than 512 bytes.

-When named first queries a remote server, it advertises a UDP buffer size of 512, as this has the greatest chance of success on the first try.
+When named first queries a remote server, it advertises a UDP buffer size of 1232.